GhostDragonWasTaken/methASM/README.md

 - Optimization passes are limited.
 - Language surface area is still evolving.
 - Some advanced language and backend scenarios are not implemented.
+- Source-level forward declaration syntax is not fully exposed in the parser yet, even though symbol-table forward declaration compatibility checks are implemented.

 ## Contributing